PlayStation (console): Legacy

+The PlayStation's texture warping, originally an artifact caused by affine texture mapping, has become iconic and is now recreated in various retro-styled games.
+Veteran programmer Koji Sugimoto expressed on social media that the game developers "used to put in painstaking work and made many futile efforts to avoid texture warping, [...] only for it to be called 'charming' nowadays." (translation).

 In January 2025, Lorentio Brodesco announced the nsOne project, attempting to reverse engineer PlayStation's motherboard.
 Brodesco stated that "detailed documentation on the original motherboard was either incomplete or entirely unavailable".
 The project was successfully crowdfunded via Kickstarter.
 In June, Brodesco manufactured the first working motherboard, promising to bring a fully rooted version with multilayer routing as well as documentation and design files in the near future.

 CD format

 The success of the PlayStation contributed to the demise of cartridge-based home consoles.
 While not the first system to use an optical disc format, it was the first highly successful one, and ended up going head-to-head with the proprietary cartridge-relying Nintendo 64, (Note: The Nintendo 64 was the last major home console to use cartridges as its primary storage format until the Nintendo Switch in 2017.) which the industry had expected to use CDs like PlayStation.
 After the demise of the Sega Saturn, Nintendo was left as Sony's main competitor in Western markets.
 Nintendo chose not to use CDs for the Nintendo 64; they were likely concerned with the proprietary cartridge format's ability to help enforce copy protection, given their substantial reliance on licensing and exclusive games for their revenue.

 Besides their larger capacity, CD-ROMs could be produced in bulk quantities at a much faster rate than ROM cartridges, a week compared to two to three months.
 Further, the cost of production per unit was far cheaper, allowing Sony to offer games about 40% lower cost to the user compared to ROM cartridges while still making the same amount of net revenue.
 In Japan, Sony published fewer copies of a wide variety of games for the PlayStation as a risk-limiting step, a model that had been used by Sony Music for CD audio discs.
 The production flexibility of CD-ROMs meant that Sony could produce larger volumes of popular games to get onto the market quickly, something that could not be done with cartridges due to their manufacturing lead time.
 The lower production costs of CD-ROMs also allowed publishers an additional source of profit: budget-priced reissues of games which had already recouped their development costs.